vbearn/YourCarBud/README.md

 - Steps can NOT be updated anymore when the whole Order has landed into Success/Fail state.
 - ProcessDeliveryAppointment and ProcessPayment steps can ONLY be updated when the ContactDetails step is marked as Success.

+Additional rules and requirements for each step can be configured through amending the `ValidateStatusUpdate()` method of each `IOrderStepWorkflowBehaviour`.

 ### 3.4.
 Choosing URI and Verb for Status Update endpoint

 Which one is correct?

 - Executing a PATCH on `/api/orders/{orderId}/steps/{stepName}`, or
 - Executing a PUT on `/api/orders/{orderId}/steps/{stepName}/status`
-- Executing a POST on action-like resource `/api/orders/{orderId}/steps/{stepName}/promoteStatus`
+- Executing a POST on an action-like resource `/api/orders/{orderId}/steps/{stepName}/promoteStatus`

-All three can be considered as correct from a RESTful point of view.
-It depends on how the application looks at the resource.
+All three can be considered somehow correct from a RESTful point of view (though the last one is a bit shady).
+Ultimately, the choice depends on how the application looks at the resource.

-This application currently considers the _"Status of the OrderStep"_ as an independent resource by itself.
+This application currently considers the **"Status of the OrderStep"** as an independent resource by itself.

-Hence PUT can be used to modify the _"Status of the OrderStep"_ as a self-reliant entity.
+Hence **PUT** can be used to modify the **"Status of the OrderStep"** as a whole entity.

-Using PUT also has the added benefit of being Idempotent and also contains simpler payload.
+Using PUT also has the added benefit of being Idempotent and also containing a simpler payload.

 ### 3.5.
 Passing the additional information for Steps when marked as Success